NathanKewley/Japanese/Grammar/verb-casual-negation.md

 ```

 Note: If a sentance ends with an `い` adjective you can omit `です`/`だ` in casual speech.
 This includes when you negate an adjective into a negative `い` adjective.

+## Examples

+Please see the unified [Conjugation-Examples](conjugation-examples.md) page for examples.